MostafaMhmod/blockchain-Sharing-Module/README.md

 over the file you wish to upload `ipfs add filesname.format` . this will upload our file to the network and gives us a hash which any other client can use it to download the file.

-Then we will start our blockchain by running `go run main.go` This will start our node , which then anyone can connect to it for sharing the files they uploaded to ipfs
+Then we will start our blockchain by running `go run main.go`.

+This will start our node , which then anyone can connect to it for sharing the files they uploaded to ipfs

 for example using our local machine we can start a new terminal window and connect to the blockchain by running